How I Paid Off My Car A Year Early (Despite Being Laid Off Twice)

 3. Earn extra income

-• Use reward apps to earn cash or gift cards
+• Use reward apps or take online surveys to earn cash or gift cards that you can use to cover your everyday purchases or for an extra loan payment

-I sold several items online and used reward apps.
-While I didn’t earn thousands of dollars I was able to earn enough to make small extra payments on the principle of the loan.
+I went the route of selling items online and using reward apps.
+While I didn’t earn thousands of dollars I was able to earn enough to increase my extra principal payments by small increments.
 This helped to decrease the amount of interest I was paying over the life of the loan and saved me some money in the long run.

 4. Refinance

 This probably had a big impact on my paying off my car loan early.
 My initial loan was through a regional bank.
-I knew the rate was a bit high, but it was the lowest one I qualified for because I never had a loan before.
+I knew the rate was a bit high, but it was the lowest one I qualified for at the time because I never had a loan before.

 After about a year into the loan, I shopped around and found a better, much lower rate with a local credit union.
-With the lower rate, my monthly payment decreased quite a bit, but I kept paying the same amount I had been to pay down the principal.
+With the lower rate, my monthly payment decreased quite a bit.
+I kept paying the same amount I had been to pay down the principal which counted as extra payments.

 While this bucket of money won’t be used to pay off the car, it can be helpful when you’re trying to pay off your loan.
 Should some financial emergency come up you, hopefully, won’t have to skip or decrease any payments on your auto loan because you can use your rainy day fund for the emergency versus your loan payments.